 Remember these Easter egg cakes I made last week?
 Well, I had a container full of pound cake scraps sitting in the freezer that I didn't want to waste, and cake pops were too laborious for a weeknight.
 Enter a few frozen strawberries that had been sitting around for a while, and my new favorite weeknight dessert was born.

 If I have them, I always opt for using fresh berries.
 Maybe even a few slices of banana.
-However, if fresh fruit is scarce I can always rely on finding frozen fruit in the freezer.
-Mixed with chucks of sweet cake and whipped cream, it's just as good.
+However, if fresh fruit is scarce, I can always rely on finding frozen fruit in the freezer.
+Mixed with chunks of sweet cake and whipped cream, it's just as good.

 2 cups cake scraps (or crumbled cookies, leftover brownies, etc.)

 2 cups fresh or frozen fruit

 Layer the cake, fruit, and whipped cream in glasses, creating several layers.
 Serve immediately.

 Updated from a post originally published April 2009.